superboySB/mindspore-cleanrl/README.md

 ## :e-mail: Contact

-If you have any question, please email `604896160@qq.com`.idia
+If you have any question, please email `daizipeng@bit.edu.cn`.